Skip to main content

 Ask for financial hardship assistance

-The first step is to contact your lender or service provider.
+If you ask for help, your bank, insurer, utility or phone provider must consider you for hardship assistance.
 Most have hardship officers who can assess your situation and work out what help is available.

 Options can include setting up a payment plan or altering your loan repayments.
 This is called a ‘financial hardship arrangement’.
-Your arrangement may be temporary, like deferring a payment, or permanent, like varying a loan.
+Your arrangement may be temporary, like deferring a payment.
+Or permanent, like varying a loan.

 Ask for financial hardship assistance if you're struggling to pay: